Structure and Management

 ANSI members and also ANSI non-members.

-The mission of the HSSP is to identify existing consensus
+The mission of the HDSSC is to identify existing consensus

 standards, or, if none exists, assist the Department of Homeland Security (DHS)